2 Age of Exploration

 Prince Henry (the Navigator) of Portugal, St. Vincent Panels

 Behind Prince Henry the Navigator (left), the Portuguese embraced maritime expansion, building on the latest advances in nautical equipment, cartography, and shipbuilding.
 Their rulers built naval colleges and they lionized their explorers — men like Bartholomew Diaz and Vasco de Gama, whom they buried in cathedrals with sailing ropes carved into the ceilings.
-Portuguese were the first Europeans to initiate contact with sub-Saharan Africa and traded salt, wine, fish, guns, and whiskey along the African coast in exchange for ivory, copper, gold, Raffia cloth, exotic animals, and enslaved workers/prisoners.
+Portuguese were the first Europeans to initiate contact with sub-Saharan Africa and traded salt, fish, guns, wine, and whiskey along the African coast in exchange for ivory, copper, gold, Raffia cloth, exotic animals, and enslaved workers/prisoners.
 On a 1483 voyage led by Diogo Cão, they laid anchor near the mouth of the Congo River in what’s now Angola.
 By 1488, they’d exchanged ambassadors with the Kingdom of Kongo and were converting Africans to Catholicism.

 African Ivory (Benin) Bound For Lisbon, PortugalThe image on the right shows ivory carved in the Kingdom of Benin intended for sale in Lisbon, Portugal, with a man in European clothes and Crucifix.
 In our upcoming chapter on slavery, we’ll learn more about how Portuguese Europeans pioneered the overseas slave trade on the West African coast.